sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

     >Here's how to get your container registry credentials in the required format:
     >
     >1.
+Run `docker --config /tmp login docker.io` in a terminal to login to your container registry.
+    >
-Run `cat /tmp/config.json` in a terminal to print your container registry credentials.
+    >1.
+Run `cat /tmp/config.json` to print your container registry credentials.
 This is how the output should look like this:
     >
     >       ![Container registry credentials](./container-registry-credentials-print1.png)
     >